handmade success

 So how does payment work?
 When a customer orders from you on Faire, they pay Faire first and then Faire pays you.
 Faire offers payment protection for all orders: if a customer doesn’t receive their order or is not happy with it, Faire will refund the customer and you will still get paid.

 All orders are paid directly to your bank account.
-Importantly, even though Faire offers retailers net-60 payment terms (buyers have 60 days to pay), you don’t wait 60 days.
-Faire extends the credit to the retailer and pays brands within 1–2 business days of fulfillment.
-This is one of Faire’s genuine advantages over managing wholesale invoices yourself — no chasing late payments.
+Importantly, even though Faire offers retailers net-60 payment terms (buyers have 60 days to pay), you don’t wait on the retailer.
+Faire fronts the money and lets you choose your payout speed: as fast as the next business day, or after 30 or 60 days for a lower processing fee.
+This is one of Faire’s genuine advantages over managing wholesale invoices yourself: no chasing late payments.

 Faire Direct — 0% Commission for Your Existing Accounts